Lemuel H. Arnold: Early life

 Arnold was born in St. Johnsbury, Vermont, the son of Congress of the Confederation delegate Jonathan Arnold and Cynthia (Hastings) Arnold.
 His father died soon after his birth, and Arnold's mother moved the family to Rhode Island.
 He attended the local schools and graduated from Dartmouth College in 1811.
 Arnold then studied law and was admitted to the bar in 1814.
 He began the practice of law in Providence, Rhode Island, and practiced law there for seven years before becoming involved in manufacturing.

 Career

-He began his political career as a member of the Rhode Island House of Representatives, serving in the State House from 1826-1831.
-In 1831, he was elected Governor of the State of Rhode Island, and served as governor from 1831-1833.
+He began his political career as a member of the Rhode Island House of Representatives, serving in the State House from 1826 to 1831.
+In 1831, he was elected Governor of the State of Rhode Island, and served as governor from 1831 to 1833.
 Arnold also served as a member of the Rhode Island Executive Council during the Dorr Rebellion from 1842 to 1843.

 Following an unsuccessful attempt for a seat in the United States Senate in 1845, he was elected to the United States House of Representatives as a member of the Whig Party and served one term from 1845 to 1847.

 After leaving politics, he practiced law in South Kingstown, Rhode Island, until his death on June 27, 1852.
 He is interred in Swan Point Cemetery in Providence.